Why you should trust CardRatings.com

 - CardName – Enjoy an intro 0% APR on balance transfers for 18 months (then, RegAPR); earn unlimited 1% when you make a purchases and another 1% when you pay your bill on time (at least the minimum balance due) for a total of 2% cash back on purchases; no annual fee.
 Citi is a CardRatings advertiser.

-- CardName – Earn a one-time $200 bonus after spending $500 on purchases within your first three months; earn 1.5% cash back on all your purchases; enjoy an introductory 15 months no interest on purchases and balance transfers (then, RegAPR; 3% fee on the amounts transferred within the first 15 months); no annual fee.
+- CardName – Earn a one-time $200 bonus after spending $500 on purchases within your first three months; earn 1.5% cash back on all your purchases; enjoy an introductory 15 months no interest on purchases and balance transfers (then, RegAPR); balance transfer fee applies; no annual fee.

 - CardName – Earn a $250 statement credit after you spend $3,000 in purchases on your new card within the first six months.
 On an ongoing basis, earn 6% back on up to $6,000 spent at U.S. supermarkets annually (then 1%) and 6% back on select U.S. streaming subscriptions; 3% back at U.S. gas stations and on transit purchases including rideshares, train fares, tolls, parking and more; and 1% on other purchases; AnnualFees American Express is a CardRatings advertiser; See Rates and Fees

-Can you get cash back at stores with a credit card?
+Can you get cash back with a credit card at grocery stores?